-30 KKP for NHDC (2015) North Hertfordshire Playing Pitch Strategy Assessment Report; and KKP for NHDC (2016) North Hertfordshire Indoor Sports Facilities Study Assessment Report.
+&lt;sup>36 KKP for NHDC (2015) North Hertfordshire Playing Pitch Strategy Assessment Report; and KKP for NHDC (2016) North Hertfordshire Indoor Sports Facilities Study Assessment Report.

-31 Other developments proposed in the North Hertfordshire Local Plan could also contribute to increased traffic through the village, albeit to a much lesser degree; particularly site AS1 at Ashwell, where 33 homes are planned.
+&lt;sup>37 Other developments proposed in the new North Hertfordshire Local Plan could also contribute to increased traffic through the village, albeit to a much lesser degree; particularly site AS1 at Ashwell, where conditional permission has been granted for 30 new homes.

-Policy E7 Royston Road
+Policy E6 Royston Road

-The development of allocations BA3, BA4 and BA10 in the North Hertfordshire Local Plan should:
+The development of sites BA3, BA4 and BA10 proposed in the new North Hertfordshire Local Plan should:

-- a) create a high quality and distinctive entrance to the town along Royston Road, using well-designed buildings and a consistent approach to landscaping and lighting; - b) relate sensitively to the existing houses fronting onto Royston Road through the scale, massing and landscaping of the new development; - c) incorporate a landscape buffer between the new commercial units on site BA10 and the railway line, and use building materials and colours that will help to soften the visual impact of the development in both near and long-distance views (which could include the use of green roofs); and - d) make provision for an improved footpath and cycleway along Royston Road.
+- a) create a high quality and distinctive entrance to the town along Royston Road, using well-designed buildings and a consistent approach to landscaping and lighting; - b) relate sensitively to the existing houses fronting onto Royston Road through the scale, massing and landscaping of the new development; - c) incorporate a landscape buffer between development on site BA10 and the railway line, and use building materials and colours that will help to soften the visual impact of the development in both near and long-distance views (which could include the use of green roofs); and - d) make the corridor a focus for sustainable travel and provide for an improved footpath and cycleway along Royston Road.

-Any applications for the redevelopment of existing commercial units on employment site BE2 should also reflect this policy.
+Any applications for the redevelopment of existing commercial units on existing employment site BE2 should also reflect this policy.